SAFRAN-LAB/HODLR/README.md

 		make -f makefile_HODLR_Test.mk

-5. You can change the kernels in the makefile.
+5. You can change the kernels in the makefile by changing KERNEL.
 More kernels can be added by editing the function

 		double get_Matrix_Entry(const unsigned i, const unsigned j)